harshagrawal523/Portfolyser/README.md

 2. Clone the repository by typing in the Terminal `git clone https://github.com/< USERNAME >/Portfolyser.git`
 3. Navigate inside the directory `cd Portfolyser/`
 4. Enter `npm i` in the Terminal of the project directory.
+5. Go to config folder and create a `config.env` file.
-5. Enter `node app.js` to run the app.
+6. Enter `node app.js` to run the app.
-6. Open up your browser and visit the url `localhost:3100` to view the app.
+7. Open up your browser and visit the url `localhost:3100` to view the app.

+## Setting up `config.env` file

+        PORT = 3100
+        MONGO_URI= <your mongodb url for connection>

 ## Further improvements
 Currently the website is bare-bones and we look to completing it as a finished project through Code Peak.
 We welcome your contributions in: